dearbishal/my2-Adhikari/README.md

 | Badminton          | Good for your body and   fun to play                | 4-6 hours            |
 | Soccer             | Teambuilding                                        | 5-7 hours            |
 | Hockey             | Fast Action                                         | 8-12 hours           |
+---
+## Pitchey Quotes

+> "If I have seen further, it is by standing on the shoulders of giants."
+> — *Isaac Newton*

+> "The most incomprehensible thing about the world is that it is comprehensible."
+> — *Albert Einstein*
+---